studersi/rbl-plugin/README.md

 All three files may contain CRS rules.

+CRS plugins are enabled by default.
+Yet they can be disabled by setting a variable.
+See below or in the dummy-plugin's config file for more information.

 ## What Rule IDs do the plugins have

 Each CRS plugin gets a range of 1,000 rule IDs, from 9,500,000 onwards.